Jujhaar/stripe-card-payment-example/FRICTION.md

 2. The stripe-samples github repo at https://github.com/stripe-samples/accept-a-card-payment
 3. The integration builder (this was by far the most useful): https://stripe.com/docs/payments/integration-builder

-I'll be writing chronologically about my experience from the perspectives of an impatient developer and adding potential solutions that crossed my mind.
+I'll summarize my key takeaways and then write chronologically about my experience from the perspective of an impatient developer.

 ✅ denotes a good experience